-Quite a long time ago I’ve written a post about refactoring sessions I’ve introduced into my team.
+Quite a long time ago I’ve written a post about refactoring sessions I’ve introduced into one of my teams.
 They went very well for quite some time… and disappeared.
-How come when everyone said they liked it?
+How come when everyone said they liked refactoring?
 Fortunately the idea came back in a new form as inspectoring sessions which happen from time to time… but very regularly.

 In this post I would like to write about three things

-- Why our inspecting sessions has become and continue to be part of our team work?
+- Why inspecting sessions can become part of our teamwork?

 The key point that joins all three questions seems to be motivation.
 The refactoring sessions required the leader of the meeting to be prepared, to have a (rough) plan of refactoring, the goal, the refactoring steps.
 This entailed that the leader was (could be put) in front of 100s of questions and (maybe) better ideas.